"Put your motherf***** hands up, let me here you f***** scream!"

-What happened to you having a great time spellbound by the enchanting music, hypnotised by the disorientating lights?
-A night where a three hour set disappeared like the stars at dawn, leaving you standing at the end of the night grinning from ear to ear, unable to say anything except, “wow, where did the time go?”
+What happened to you having a great time spellbound by the enchanting music, hypnotized by the disorientating lights?
+A night where a three-hour set disappeared like the stars at dawn, leaving you standing at the end of the night grinning from ear to ear, unable to say anything except, “wow, where did the time go?”

 Almost as ridiculous as the act itself.